MycroftAI/documentation/README.md

 * Knowledgeable but never arrogant
 * Helpful but encouraging of self-discovery
 * Easily readable, but not dumbed down

+### Documentation checklist

+Use this handy checklist when creating or modifying documentation:

+- [ ] Have you checked for duplicate documentation?
+- [ ] Has the documentation been verified for accuracy?
+- [ ] Does the documentation comply with the Style Guide?
+- [ ] Does the documentation comply with tone of voice?
+- [ ] Has the Table of Contents for the documentation been re-generated with [markdown-toc](https://github.com/jonschlinkert/markdown-toc)?

 ## Contributing
 [See the Contributing Guide for Mycroft Documentation](CONTRIBUTING.md)